 A new system of volunteer reservists for the NHS in England, modelled on Armed Forces reservists and police special constables, has been proposed by Alan through a new law in Parliament.

-Alan, who is also Vice Chairman of the Conservative Party, presented his NHS Reserve Staff Bill to Parliament on Tuesday 24 November 2020, backed by Health Secretary Matt Hancock.
+Alan, who was serving as Vice Chairman of the Conservative Party at the time, presented his NHS Reserve Staff Bill to Parliament on Tuesday 24 November 2020, backed by then Health Secretary Matt Hancock.
 Alan's proposal is supported by current Health Secretary Sajid Javid.

 Prominent Conservatives backed Alan's Bill, which included Chairman of the 1922 Committee Sir Graham Brady; Commons Health Select Committee Chairman Jeremy Hunt; former Conservative Party Leader Sir Iain Duncan Smith; former First Secretary of State Damian Green; the Prime Minister’s former Business Advisor Andrew Griffiths MP; and Boris Johnson’s former Political Secretary Danny Kruger MP.

 Alan’s Bill proposes a new, uniformed standing reserve of clinical and non-clinical volunteers which NHS hospitals, health trusts and other Health Service bodies can call upon when staffing demands increase.
 Scenarios where NHS Reservists could be called up include public health emergencies, seasonal increases in demand, large public events and protests, industrial action, and critical incidents such as terrorist attacks or major accidents.